 But a look at the Fibonacci sequence which, very simply, describes in theory how a vigorous form of snowdrop might be expected to multiply in numbers, arrives at an extremely conservative estimate of over a million bulbs now growing here.

-But how much carbon is that?
+But how much carbon is that in weight or mass?

 As a simple experiment I dug up some of the ordinary G. nivalis bulbs which always get pushed to the surface throughout the year, and picked out a random sample of 50 bulbs of variable size, washed, and weighed them.